Non-Markovian Quantum Process Tomography: Maximum likelihood process tensor tomography

 We can use this to estimate the quality of our reconstruction.
 The outputs to a real process is simply the state reconstruction conditioned on the sequence of gates $\{\mathcal{A}_0, \cdots, \mathcal{A}_{k-1}\}$.
 This integral can be estimated by performing sequences of randomly chosen operations and comparing the fidelity of the predictions made by $\mathcal{T}_{k:0}$ with the actual outcomes measured.
 We use this as a metric for the accuracy with which a process has been characterised.
 As well as MLE-PTT, we also improve upon LI-PTT through particular choice of a basis.
 Sampling error typically averages out to zero on a circuit-by-circuit basis, however this noise can be both biased and amplified if certain regions of superoperator space are overrepresented -- i.e. if some elements of the basis overlap more than others.
 For this reason, we build upon the idea of a mutually unbiased basis (MUB) in conventional tomography.
 Unfortunately, mutually unbiased \textit{unitary} bases (MUUBs) do not exist in ten dimensions~\cite{Nasir2020}.
 However, in Appendix~\ref{appendix:muub} we numerically find the best approximation to a MUUB.
 We probe each of these characteristics by looking at three-step PTT on IBM Quantum devices.
 Using combinations of basis choice, and LI/MLE post-processing, we compute the reconstruction fidelities for random sequences of unitaries.
 The boxplots showing these distributions are shown in Figure~\ref{fig:RF_boxplot}.
+Each data point constitutes a different sequence of random unitary gates.
+The number is then the fidelity between the density matrix predicted through action of the reconstruction process tensor on these unitary mappings, and the actual density matrix reconstructed through QST on the device after executing that specific unitary sequence.
 The use of MUUB alone finds substantial improvement in characterising the process.
 We continue to use these optimal parameter values as our unitary control basis for the remainder of this work.
 Reconstruction is improved further by MLE-PTT, in which we see not only an increase in median reconstruction fidelity, but there are far fewer outliers in the distribution.
 Compared to the random basis, linear inversion case, reconstruction fidelity increases greatly to within shot noise.
 This is essential for both validating process characterisation, and optimal control of the system.